TheGrimRepo/111dComments/README.md

 ## Download pdf File Looping.R
 Script to create an httr request to the Regulations.gov website and request a file download for a specific list of document ids

+## concatAPIcomments.R
+Takes the comments downloaded by day in the Download pdf File Looping.R script and creates a data frame of comments and document IDs